Marianghidalgo/moreuela/README.md

 Step 1:
 Install pipenv environment with pipenv.
 The dataBase is in app.py.
-All of this is in the FINALPROJECT folder.

 Step 2:
 Install in node:
 npm run start
-This is in PROJECT folder inside FINALPROJECT folder.

 And enjoy!!!!!